A tree distinguishing polynomial: Abstract

 \section{Abstract}

 We define a bivariate polynomial for unlabeled rooted trees and show that the polynomial of an unlabeled rooted tree $T$ is the generating function of a class of subtrees of $T$.
 We prove that the polynomial is a complete isomorphism invariant for unlabeled rooted trees.
-Then, we generalize the polynomial such that the generalized polynomial represents unlabeled unrooted trees and we show that the generalized polynomial is a complete isomorphism invariant for unlabeled unrooted trees.
+Then, we generalize the polynomial to unlabeled unrooted trees and we show that the generalized polynomial is a complete isomorphism invariant for unlabeled unrooted trees.